-JMP Group LLC is an investment banking and asset management firm that provides investment banking, equity research, and sales and trading services to corporate and institutional clients as well as alternative asset management products and services to institutional and high-net-worth investors.
-JMP Group LLC conducts its investment banking and research, sales and trading activities through JMP Securities LLC; its hedge fund and other investment activities though Harvest Capital Strategies LLC; the underwriting and management of investments in senior secured debt through JMP Credit Advisors LLC; and the management of Harvest Capital Credit Corporation (NASDAQ: HCAP), a business development company that finances small and midsized businesses, through HCAP Advisors.
+JMP Group LLC is a diversified capital markets firm that provides investment banking, equity research, and sales and trading services to corporate and institutional clients as well as alternative asset management products and services to institutional and high-net-worth investors.
+JMP Group LLC conducts its investment banking and research, sales and trading activities through JMP Securities; its hedge fund, venture capital and private capital activities through Harvest Capital Strategies and JMP Asset Management; and the management of Harvest Capital Credit Corporation (NASDAQ: HCAP), a business development company, through HCAP Advisors.

-JMP Securities LLC is an affiliated company and subsidiary of JMP Group Inc. and is a registered broker-dealer and member of The Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
+JMP Securities LLC is an affiliated company and subsidiary of JMP Group LLC and is a registered broker-dealer and member of The Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
 Harvest Capital Strategies LLC is an affiliated company and subsidiary of JMP Group LLC and is registered as an investment advisor with the U.S. Securities and Exchange Commission.
-JMP Credit Advisors LLC is an affiliated company and subsidiary of JMP Group LLC and is a manager of corporate debt employing active investment strategies in the loan, fixed income and structured products markets.
+JMP Asset Management LLC is an affiliated company and subsidiary of JMP Group LLC that operates private equity funds.
+HCAP Advisors LLC is an affiliated company and subsidiary of JMP Group LLC and is the external manager of a business development company, Harvest Capital Credit Corporation.

 Investment Protection Principles and Research Analysts’ Conflict-of-Interest Policies